haskellfoundation/tech-proposals/proposals/CHARTER.md

 None.

 The HFTT may make decisions regarding accepted technical projects.
-The CTO (or other delegated authority) shall arrange budgetary or resource requests as needed, based on the outcome of decisions made by the HFTT, with the budget committee and Executive Director of the HF.
+The Delegated Authority shall arrange budgetary or resource requests as needed, based on the outcome of decisions made by the HFTT, with the budget committee and Executive Director of the HF.

 ## Term